A History of the Bateaux-Mouches A History of the Bateaux-Mouches

-A History of the Bateaux-Mouches
+A History of Bateaux-Mouches in Paris

 It’s easy to see why settlements established along navigable rivers had their major monuments and most impressive buildings erected not far from the banks of those rivers.
 Waterways were the main mode of transportation of people and materials long before the invention of the wheel, and even after that innovation it was still easier to transport building materials by water.
 Thus we see many of the great historical wonders of the world in close proximity to waterways.
 Paris certainly fits this pattern, as shown by the Eiffel Tower, the Louvre, the Orsay Museum, the Conciergerie, the Hotel de Ville and Notre Dame Cathedral.
 These renowned buildings are all on the Seine, delighting visitors and strolling lovers who can see, right before their eyes, the history of the City of Light unfolding along the banks of the river.